tjn012/LLE-app/README.md

 # LLE-app
-tie line app for H3Q2
+Tie line app for H3Q2.
+This was app 2/3 to be submitted for homework using Streamlit